sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 ### Only core data will be migrated

-While this process will migrate your core data (including user accounts, configuration, repository-metadata, etc.), the new Docker Compose deployment will need to regenerate all the other derived data:
+The migration will bring over core data including user accounts, configuration, repository-metadata, etc. Other data will be regenerated automatically:

 * Repositories will be re-cloned
 * Search indexes will be rebuilt from scratch